Nioux/AideDeJeu/Data/monsters_vo.md

 **_Wing Attack (Costs 2 Actions)_**.
 The dragon beats its wings.
 Each creature within 10 feet of the dragon must succeed on a DC 20 Dexterity saving throw or take 14 (2d6 + 7) bludgeoning damage and be knocked prone.
 The dragon can then fly up to half its flying speed.

-[Dragon de bronze, adulte]: monsters_hd.md#dragon-de-bronze,-adulte
+[Dragon de bronze adulte]: monsters_hd.md#dragon-de-bronze-adulte

 # Ancient Bronze Dragon
-- NameVO: [Dragon de bronze, ancien]
+- NameVO: [Dragon de bronze vénérable]
 - Gargantuan dragon, lawful good
 - **Armor Class** 22 (natural armor)
 - **Hit Points** 444 (24d20 + 192)